12 Strings, factors, and dates

 #> [1] 1

 Double quotes and single quotes both work.
-Pick one and be consistent.
+Pick one and stick with it.

 TipOpinion

 Use double quotes.
-R’s own style guide does.
-Most code you will read does.
-Single quotes are fine inside double-quoted strings: "it's easy".
+R’s own style guide does, and so does most code you will encounter in the wild.
+Single quotes earn their keep inside double-quoted strings: "it's easy".

-R uses UTF-8 as its modern string encoding, an encoding that Ken Thompson and Rob Pike designed on a placemat in a New Jersey diner in September 1992.
-UTF-8 is backward-compatible with ASCII, self-synchronizing, and variable-width (one to four bytes per character).
-When accented characters turn to garbled text, stringr::str_conv() or readr::locale(encoding = "latin1") will fix it.
+R uses UTF-8 as its modern string encoding, a scheme that Ken Thompson and Rob Pike designed on a placemat in a New Jersey diner in September 1992, one that is backward-compatible with ASCII, self-synchronizing, and variable-width (one to four bytes per character).
+If accented characters come out garbled, the file is probably Latin-1; stringr::str_conv() or readr::locale(encoding = "latin1") handles that.

 print("line one\nline two")